Nick Arbuckle

-Nicholas Arbuckle (born October 4, 1993) is a professional Canadian football quarterback for the Ottawa Redblacks of the Canadian Football League (CFL).
-He has also been a member of the Calgary Stampeders, Ottawa Redblacks, Toronto Argonauts, and Edmonton Elks.
+Nicholas Arbuckle (born October 4, 1993) is an American professional football quarterback for the Toronto Argonauts of the Canadian Football League (CFL).
+He has also been a member of the Calgary Stampeders, Ottawa Redblacks, and Edmonton Elks.
+He is a two-time Grey Cup champion after winning as a backup with the Stampeders in 2018 and as a starter with the Argonauts in 2024 where he was named the Grey Cup MVP.